- Quick Start

-This document covers the naming conventions for the code.
-Some of these contentions are used by the framework and code generation, and as such are required.
-Others are our recommendations that we find useful for making things clear and structuring the code.
+This document covers naming conventions for the code.
+Some of these conventions are used by the framework and code generation, and as such are required.
+Others are our recommendations that we find useful for making the code easier to understand.

 Proto files are named using the

 snake_case, as defined by Protobuf.
 There are several special